 Are Ranbir Kapoor & Ranveer Singh SCARED Of Ayushmann Khurrana?
-Here's How The Latter Reacted!
+The 'Dream Girl' Star Responds

 What’s Dream Girl All About?

-In the film, Ayushmann essays the role of a young man who has a credible talent of imitating female voice and plays female characters in Ramleela.
+In the film, Ayushmann essays the role of a young man who has a credible talent of imitating female voices and plays female characters in Ramleela.
 He gets a job in an adult hotline, but things go haywire when customers, both men and women, fall for his alter ego 'Pooja' and start searching for the face behind the sultry voice.

 How Ayushmann Ended Up Doing Dream Girl?